Golf-DeChambeau muscles his way to U.S. Open victory | Sports-Games

 Golf-DeChambeau muscles his way to U.S. Open victory

-World number nine DeChambeau, who began the day two shots back of U.S. Open debutant Matthew Wolff, clinched his first major title with a mix of jaw-dropping drives and clutch putts, shooting a virtually flawless three-under-par 67 to reach six under for the tournament at Winged Foot.
-"On nine is when I first thought, OK, this could be reality," DeChambeau, speaking during the trophy presentation, said of his mindset after an eagle at the par-five ninth.

-"I made that eagle, long eagle putt and I shocked myself by making it, too, and I thought to myself, I could do it.
-And then immediately after, I said, nope, you've got to focus on each and every hole."
+"I did it.
+I did it.
+As difficult as this golf course was presented, I played it beautifully," DeChambeau said of Winged Foot, on one of the hardest layouts the United States Golf Association has to offer.
 Wolff (75), appearing in only his second major, was one shot back of DeChambeau at the turn but fell apart over a back nine that included two bogeys and a double-bogey.

 Yet the 21-year-old Wolff, who was bidding to become the first player to win the U.S. Open on his tournament debut since Francis Ouimet in 1913, bogeyed the 10th and 14th holes before a double-bogey at 16.
 "I battled hard.
 Things just didn't go my way," said Wolff.
 "But first U.S. Open, second place is something to be proud of and hold your head up high for."